arkency/posts/posts/2017-04-02-reliable-notifications-between-two-systems.md

 How do you solve those problems in your system?
 Which solution did you go with?

-I think some apps just ignore them and handle them manually or not at all because they are not crucial.
-But many things that I work on handle monetary transactions so I am always cautious when thinking about such problems.
+I think some apps just ignore them and handle such issues manually (or not at all), because they are not crucial.
+But many things that I work on, handle monetary transactions, so I am always cautious when thinking about such problems.

 <%= img_fit("reliable-messaging-notifications-between-two-apps-micoservices-api/queue.png") %>